Kentucky College of Osteopathic Medicine

-The University of Pikeville - Kentucky College of Osteopathic Medicine (UP-KYCOM) is the medical school of University of Pikeville in Pikeville, Kentucky.
+Kentucky College of Osteopathic Medicine (UP-KYCOM) is the medical school of University of Pikeville, a private university affiliated with the Presbyterian Church (USA).
+It is located in Pikeville, Kentucky.
 UP-KYCOM was established in 1997, grants the Doctor of Osteopathic Medicine degree.
 It is accredited by the Commission on Osteopathic College Accreditation (COCA) and the Commission on Colleges of the Southern Association of Colleges and Schools.

 KYCOM places special emphasis on community and behavioral medicine, ambulatory care, osteopathic manipulative therapy, and rural medicine.
 The school is one of 37 osteopathic medical schools in the United States.
 It trains the second most primary care physicians of any medical school in the United States.

 History

 In September 1993, G. Chad Perry III, an attorney in Paintsville, and his wife, Judy Perry, conceived the idea of establishing a medical school in Eastern Kentucky.
 Their idea gained supporters who also believed a medical school in Paintsville would eliminate the shortage of primary care physicians in the region.
 In February 1994, the American College of Osteopathic Medicine (ACOM) was established in Paintsville.
 It was then renamed the Southern College of Osteopathic Medicine (SCOM) in September 1994.

 By August 1995, it became apparent that there was insufficient financial support to construct a school of osteopathic medicine in Paintsville.
 The executive staff of SCOM decided to merge with Pikeville College to save the available finances.
 In May 1996, SCOM became known as Pikeville College School of Osteopathic Medicine (PCSOM).
 PCSOM received accreditation from the American Osteopathic Association Bureau of Professional Education on July 11, 1997.
 The founding convocation of Pikeville College School of Osteopathic Medicine was held on September 11, 1997, shortly after the matriculation of the first class of 60 students.

 In 2010, construction began on KYCOM new facility, the Coal Building.
 Construction was completed in 2012, and was officially dedicated on September 15, 2012.

 In 2011, when Pikeville College became University of Pikeville, PCSOM became the University of Pikeville Kentucky College of Osteopathic Medicine (KYCOM).

 In 2013, KYCOM ranked 5th in rural medicine rankings, tying with the University of North Carolina at Chapel Hill and the University of Minnesota and was the highest ranked college of osteopathic medicine in the nation.